-Lets open a terminal window and see what it says… first we see that it starts… then we see a bunch of ble devices… finally it finds the one we are looking for and it makes the connection….
-Then I see the service discovery has complete… and you can see that led9 is active on both of the development kits… that is great.
+Let's open a terminal window and see what it says… first we see that it starts… then we see a bunch of BLE devices… finally it finds the one we are looking for and it makes the connection….
+Then I see the service discovery has completed… and you can see that LED9 is active on the central and the Red LED has stopped blinking on the peripheral, so they are both connected … that's great.

-Now when I press ++++ I see that the brightness increases… and ----- and it decreases.
+Now when I press ++++ I see that the brightness increases… and then ---- and it decreases.

-If I hold the reset on the peripheral… yu can see that after a few seconds… it disconnects … then turns off the LED and starts searching again….
-When I let of the reset, quicker than anything it finds the peripheral … reconnects… and now we are rolling again.
+If I hold the reset on the peripheral… you will see that the central disconnects and starts scanning again after 10 seconds… that's because the Connection Supervision timeout in the GAP Settings under Connection Parameters has a default of 10 seconds … Once the timeout happens, it turns off LED9 and starts searching again….
+When I let go of the reset, quicker than anything it finds the peripheral … reconnects… and now we are rolling again.

-I think that this is pretty damn cool… hopefully you can see how we might make a remote control for the robot… which is actually exactly what we are going to do in the next video.
+I think that this is pretty damn cool… hopefully you can see how we might make a remote control for the robot… which is exactly what we are going to do in the next video.

 You can post your comments and questions in our PSoC 6 community or as always you are welcome to email me at alan_hawse@cypress.com or tweet me at @askioexpert with your comments, suggestions, criticisms and questions.